 - Cost base (purchase price plus brokerage): higher-cost parcels produce smaller gains (or larger losses) on sale.

-- Acquisition date: parcels held for more than 12 months may be eligible for the 50% CGT discount, reducing the taxable gain to half the gross amount.¹
+- Acquisition date: for disposals under the current rules, parcels held for more than 12 months may be eligible for the 50% CGT discount.
+From 1 July 2027, the holding period also affects eligibility for indexation and the transitional treatment.¹ ⁴

 Selecting the right parcel can result in a materially different tax outcome without changing the total investment position.